cerner/common-kafka/RELEASING.md

 At this point you can check the artifacts if you would like in the [staging repo](https://oss.sonatype.org).
 If everything looks good you can then do,

-`mvn nexus-staging:release -P ossrh -DstagingRepositoryId=comcernercommonkafka-1000`
+`mvn nexus-staging:release -P ossrh -DstagingRepositoryId=REPO_ID`

 This promotes the artifacts from staging to public maven central.

-The repo ID may be incorrect.
-If it doesn't work find the artifact in the [staging repo](https://oss.sonatype.org) and it should have the repo ID/name.
+You can get the `REPO_ID` either look for,
+`Closing staging repository with ID "comcernercommonkafka-1002"` in the maven logs or from the [staging repo](https://oss.sonatype.org).

 ### Common Issues